Price marked goods

-If you decide to uplift the price of 'excepted' goods, you can:
+If you decide to uplift the price, you can either:

-- display the selling price (GST inclusive price) on or alongside the goods, or
+- display the selling price (GST inclusive price) on or alongside the goods

-- indicate the percentage or amount to be added to the pre-price which will be added at the till
+- indicate the percentage or amount to be added to the pre-price at the till

 - the price you pay is the price on the shelf and not the price on the pack